 Free daytime concerts featuring local favorites as well as new artists.
 Dance tent presenting and teaching various forms of cultural dance.
 A jam group tent showcasing local jam groups and featuring a wide range of styles/genres.
 A drum circle both Sat and Sun, Metro Park nature displays, an instrument petting zoo, and other hands-on activities and sing-a-longs for kids.
 Closing song circle (everyone welcome).

 Annual Fundraising Events

-Summer yard sale, auction in October at the coffeehouse, festival benefit concerts, community support events, and local fundraisers for community causes.
+Summer yard sale, auction in the Fall at the coffeehouse, festival benefit concerts, community support events, and local fundraisers for community causes.